pearpages/my-blog-v1/_drafts/unit-testing-node.markdown

 * We can nest as many *describe* functions as we need.
 * We can use *it.skip* for writing pending tests.
+* We can run only one describe or only one it with *only*
+* mocha run all test files in the same folder
+* mocha can also watch for changes in the directory

 ```javascript
 it.skip('should be yellow when it is green', function() {});